annavesely/sumSome/README.md

 ```

 Finally, we may write the TDP map as a Nifti file.
-In this case, we need the Nifti file for the mask.
+In this case, we need the Nifti file for the mask (e.g., ```mask.nii.gz``` saved in the working directory).

 ``` r
 require(RNifti)